alexmy21/DeepSeek-OCR/README.md

 3. **Share progress** early to get feedback
 4. **Iterate based on community response**

-Your fork is the perfect sandbox to develop this innovative feature!
+This fork is the perfect sandbox to develop this innovative feature!
 The open source model encourages exactly this kind of experimentation and contribution.

 **Go ahead and start coding in your forked repository!** This is how most major open source features begin.